20 Romantic Movies on Netflix Canada for When You Need a Good Cry

 How many of these New York City filming locations do you recognize?

 Blue Jay (2016)

-Two decades after their break-up, former high school sweethearts Jim (Mark Duplass) and Amanda (Sarah Paulson) reconnect in their hometown grocery store and decide to spend the day strolling down memory lane.
+Two decades after their break-up, former high school sweethearts Jim (Mark Duplass) and Amanda (Sarah Paulson) reconnect in their hometown and decide to spend the day strolling down memory lane.
 The initial sweetness of their reunion nonetheless give in to sadness, as Jim and Amanda bond over the unhappiness of their current lives and romantic paths not taken.